wix-playground/dapperdox/docs/proxy-configure.md

 `/destination-path/source-path`.

-Multiple proxy configurations can be supplied to DapperDox, by repeating the `-proxy-path` configuration option (or comma seperating the values if you are using environment variables for configuration).
+Multiple proxy configurations can be supplied to DapperDox, by repeating the `-proxy-path` configuration option (or comma separating the values if you are using environment variables for configuration).

 The configuration for the above example would be: